riazhedayati/beautiful-jekyll/_posts/2017-06-23-personalised-markov-chains.md

 <div style="text-align:center"><img src ="/img/personalized-markov-chains/PMC5.png" /></div>

 To calculate these values, let’s look at our example again.
-Cell [2,1], or the probability (Bananas ==> Apples), is equal to 1/3.
+The probability (Bananas ==> Apples), is equal to ^1/_3.
 Bananas in a previous order imply apples in a subsequent order 1 time (green arrow), while bananas appear in 3 total orders excluding the last order (blue circles).

 <div style="text-align:center"><img src ="/img/personalized-markov-chains/PMC6.png" /></div>

-As another example, cell [1,3], or the probability (Apples ==> Carrots), is equal to 2/2.
+As another example, the probability (Apples ==> Carrots), is equal to ^2/_2, aka 1.
 Apples in a previous order imply carrots in a subsequent order 2 times, while apples appear in 2 total orders (excluding the last order).

 Another way to think about this is that every time an apple is purchased, a carrot is purchased in the next order.

 <div style="text-align:center"><img src ="/img/personalized-markov-chains/PMC7.png" /></div>